sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_2_public_embedding/embedding_2_public_embedding.md

  <ul>
       <li><strong>index.html: </strong> the web page that contains the iframe we are embedding into</li>
       <li><strong>embed-api.js:</strong>  a JavaScript routine that sets up the services required and configuration of the Sigma options.
-We refer to this file as the server-side embed API.</li>
+We refer to this file as the server-side embed API (embed API).</li>
 </ul>

 ### Install Node Packages for Folder